 Which three words describe you as a musician?

 Aware, decisive, neurotic!

-What is your favourite memory of working with Music at Reading?
+What is your favourite memory of working with University of Reading Music?

 Probably our first gig at Mojo’s.
 The band really pulled it out of the bag and it was great to hear what we had achieved in a terms worth of rehearsals.